Connect with others who understand.

 Chronic Fatigue Syndrome Medications

-There aren’t any medications to specifically treat ME/CFS.
-Your doctor will prescribe medications based on your symptoms.
-Common medications used to treat ME/CFS include antidepressants, pain medications, blood pressure medications, and nutritional supplements.
+There aren’t any medications made specifically for ME/CFS.
+Instead, your doctor may suggest options based on your symptoms, such as antidepressants, pain medications, blood pressure drugs, or nutritional supplements.

 Lifestyle Changes